 In the early days, mum’s dementia manifested with her repeating herself repeatedly and a gradual decline in her being able to do routine things like making a cup of tea and cooking as she just wasn’t safe.
 Despite being on medication, in 2012 she declined rapidly and myself and my husband moved house to be nearer in case we were needed at short notice.
 My dad, brother, sister and I provided care for her at home as she had become incontinent and immobile but eventually this took its toll on my dad’s health and he agreed to carers coming in to get mum up and put her to bed.
 Mum deteriorated even further and became violent (she is only 5ft tall and weighed about 7st but she could still pack a punch), so in May 2018, we took the very difficult decision as a family that mum needed 24/7 care and found a place in a care home that specialised in dementia care.
 Luckily it was about 100 yards from the family home so we were able to visit every day and take her home for lunch in a wheelchair.

 Mum was settled and we were happy that she was being looked after; then COVID-19 hit and we could no longer visit.
 Together with making the decision for mum to go into the home, this was the most difficult challenge we faced.
 By this time mum didn’t recognise any of us and had lost the ability to speak and feed herself.
-Fast forward to March this year and I received a call from the care home manager to say that mum had deteriorated to such a point that she was bed bound and classed as ‘end of life’.
+Fast forward to March 2021 and I received a call from the care home manager to say that mum had deteriorated to such a point that she was bed bound and classed as ‘end of life’.
 The positive part of this meant me and my siblings were allowed to visit as often as we wanted (unfortunately my dad had passed away in June 2020 from cancer).
-Almost three months on, she is still ‘end of life’ and we are still visiting every day.
-Between the dementia and the COPD her body and mind are totally shot and she has astounded the healthcare professionals, the care home staff and us by still battling on.
+My mum is now at peace having passed away in June.

 My advice to other carers would be to learn all you can about dementia and accept any help that is available.
 Cherish your loved one and the memories you have.